AryanBhagotra/COP26-Analysis/index.md

 __We now began to ask ourselves the question:__ _What does this clean data mean in terms of hard core data visualisation?_

-In week 8 and 11 of the course, we did a lot of work with MatPlotLib in order to produce some basic continuous graphs of air pollutants across our 3 distinct time frames of pre, during and post COP26 for all of our cities.
+In Weeks 8 and 11 of the course, we did a lot of work with MatPlotLib in order to produce some basic continuous graphs of air pollutants across our 3 distinct time frames of pre, during and post COP26 for all of our cities.

 But one of the biggest criticisms we had for ourselves was that we wanted to be __a little more creative__, we wanted to be __a little more advanced.__